Menu

 To ensure high standards of teaching and learning in computing, we implement a curriculum that is progressive throughout the whole school.
 Our implementation of the computing curriculum is in line with 2014 Primary National Curriculum requirements for KS1 and KS2 and the Foundation Stage Curriculum in England.
 This provides a broad framework and outlines the knowledge and skills taught in each key stage.

-Computing teaching will deliver these requirements through our termly units.
+Computing teaching will deliver these requirements through termly units.
 Our Computing progression model is broken down into three strands that make up the computing curriculum.
 These are Computer Science, Information Technology and Digital Literacy.
 Computer Science underlines the knowledge and skills relating to programming, coding, algorithms and computational thinking.
 Information Technology underlines the knowledge and skills relating to communication, multimedia and data representation and handling.
 Digital Literacy underlines the knowledge and skills relating to online safety and technology uses all of which are covered weather combined or discreetly.

 When teaching computing teachers can follow the children’s interests to ensure their learning is engaging, broad and balanced.
 Teachers should ensure that ICT and computing capability is also achieved through core and foundation subjects and where appropriate and necessary ICT and computing should be incorporated into work for all subjects using our wide range of interactive ICT resources.